-- 1. Loosen the lock nuts with a 10 mm wrench, and move the adjuster up or down as required. - 2.
-Tighten the lock nuts and recheck free play. - 3.
-Start the engine outdoors.
-Move the throttle to FAST.
+Start the engine outdoors and move the throttle lever to the FAST position.
 Release the flywheel brake lever; the engine should stop quickly.
-If the flywheel brake does not operate properly with the correct cable adjustment, take the mower to a an authorized Honda servicing dealer for repair.
+If the flywheel brake does not operate properly, take the mower to an authorized Honda servicing dealer for repair.